jdnoc/onepercentgrowth/_posts/2017-7-27-year-of-growth-update-1.markdown

 ## Definition Is Important

 The better I can define this program, the more affective it will be.
-And, the bettter I can explain it to someone.
+And, the better I can explain it to someone.

 The next thing I need to think about is how quickly I want to generate new habits.